nowrep/obs-vkcapture/README.md

 **Multiple GPUs**

 Try to run both OBS and the game on the same GPU.

-**Cannot create EGLImage: Arguments are inconsistent**

-If you get this error with Vulkan capture, try starting the game with `OBS_VKCAPTURE_LINEAR=1` environment variable.

 **No Game Capture source available in OBS 27**